-Fresh off the stage from winning the 2018 Menuhin competition, violinist Diana Adamyan joins the RPO for a series of concerts in the 2019-20 season, to perform Prokoviev's enchanting Violin Concerto No.2.
+Fresh off the stage from winning the Menuhin Competition Geneva 2018, violinist Diana Adamyan joins the RPO for a series of concerts in the 2019-20 season, to perform Prokoviev's enchanting Violin Concerto No.2.
 We caught up with Diana to find out more!

 Hi Diana, thank you for joining us, what is the best perk of being a professional musician?

 Professional musicians spend so much time immersed in the music that they gain an understanding of the work from the inside and I feel like I have a mission to share this understanding with our listeners.

 For people who are not familiar with Prokofiev’s Violin Concerto, what should they listen out for?

 There is Russian lyrical soul in this concerto.
 It is warm and emotional which fits my Armenian roots, so I hope it will be a special performance.

 And what can audiences expect from your performance?

 I hope that I will be able to deliver the concerto's message both emotionally, technically and I will add my individual feelings as well.